alfonsrv/impf-botpy/README.md

 5. Optionally: Setup Guide in [ALERTS.md](/docs/ALERTS.md)
 6. Pull Request & Done 💥

+### Unit Tests

+Good with pyTest?
+Help this project creating some proper test coverage!
+Unfortunately I'm pretty unexperienced with mocking requests and what good tests should look like.
+Even just a few are enough, so I can get the hang of it.

 ### Stay Up-to-Date

 ⚠ **Please note:** Even though this bot is geared towards being as solid as possible, you should consider regularly